Get insider access

 -1.17 dB

 Like their predecessor, the OnePlus Buds Pro Truly Wireless, they have a sensor that turns the ANC off when it stops detecting skin.
 Since the sensor doesn't recognize our test rig, we used silicone to trick the sensor to stay on.
 However, we also had trouble matching our unit's L/R drivers.
 The buds pop out of our test rig's ears over time, disrupting their seal and affecting their bass delivery.
 Although our graph shows the difference between drivers in the low-bass range, this isn't noticeable in subjective listening and is due to the buds' fit changing between passes.
-However, these buds have more bass than what our graph shows, and they sound more muddy and hollow than balanced.
+However, these buds have more bass than our graph shows and sound more muddy and hollow than balanced.
+We've also retested these buds with firmware update 186.186.101 and observed no difference in frequency response.

 When using the 'Balanced' EQ, the OnePlus Buds Pro 2 have a bass-heavy sound profile.
 They deliver extra punch and warmth, making them well-suited for genres like EDM and hip-hop.
 This extra bass muddies vocals and instruments, which are also nudged to the back of the mix.
 On the upside, you can customize their sound using their companion app's graphic EQ and presets.
 You can even see a comparison of all the EQ presets here.
 In addition, you can also access the OnePlus Audio ID 2.0 feature in the app, which is a hearing test that creates a personalized sound based on your hearing capabilities.